9 FAM 302.8

 (c) (U) You should not rely exclusively on the submission of documents to determine whether an applicant is ineligible under INA 212(a)(4).
 Repeated requests for documents in an effort to resolve every small doubt should be avoided.
 There is a limit to the value of documents in a situation in which the applicant must satisfy the officer of their future activities, intentions, and prospects.

-(d) (U) You must inform applicants of the required financial support documents in advance of the visa interview.
+(d) (U) Inform applicants of the required financial support documents in advance of the visa interview.
 Assuming that the required documents have been submitted, you should be able to determine eligibility under INA 212(a)(4) by the end of the interview.
-(For example, in cases where a Form I-864 is required, a determination under INA 212(a)(4) cannot be made until that document and related information have been executed and considered by you.)
+(For example, in cases where a Form I-864 is required, a determination under INA 212(a)(4) cannot be made until that document and related information have been executed and reviewed by you.)
 Applicants who are not likely to overcome the public charge provision even after the presentation of additional evidence should be refused under INA 212(a)(4) instead of INA 221(g).
 Adequate time and effort spent before and during the interview can save work for the visa section and the applicant.
+See 9 FAM 302.8-2(B)(5).

 (e) (U) An applicant may establish the adequacy of financial resources by submitting evidence of bank deposits, ownership of property or real estate, ownership of stocks and bonds, insurance policies, or income from business investments sufficient to provide for their needs, as well as those of any dependent family member, until suitable employment is located.
 The amount sufficient will depend on the applicant's age, physical condition, and family circumstances and size.